maxio-yu/LearnGIT/README.md

 ## Understand Origin/Remote
 - Remote is the remote side (server side)
-- Origin is the default name when you clone a git from server
+- Origin is the defau&lt; name when you clone a git from server
 - git remote -v can see remote info
 - you can add more remote by git remote add name location
 - more ref check git help remote